eisental/RedstoneChips/circuitdocs/Print.md

 * bin - prints the incoming bits as a series of 0s and 1s.

 A second sign argument with the word 'add' would cause the chip to add any new printed text to what's already printed.
+If the clock signal fails to update the signs, you can try using a redstone repeater (two redstone inverters in a row) between the clock source (this can be also a lever or button of course) and the clock pin.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/print.java)